understrap/understrap.github.io/docs/understrap-child/npm.md

 [13:15:23] Finished 'cssnano' after 737 ms
 ```

-reload the page and you should be able to see the new style applied.
+Reload the page and you should be able to see the new style applied.

+It will be outputted into: `/css/understrap-child.min.css` and `/css/understrap-child.css`

+So you have one clean CSS file at the end and just one request.

+Add your own JS files to `src/js/` to have them bundled into child-theme.js.